The Margarete Schütte-Lihotzky Club

 Irma Schwager

 Born as Irma Wieselberg in Vienna in 1920, she grew up in the second district.
 After the ‘Anschluss’ in 1938, she fled to Belgium and from there to France.
 After the outbreak of World War II, she was interned in the Gurs camp in southern France.
 She joined the French resistance movement (‘Résistance’), actively participating in the Travail (Anti) Allemand.
-In 1945 she returned to Vienna.
+In 1945, she returned to Vienna.
 She is the mother of a daughter born in the Resistance and a son.
-Her parents and two brothers were killed in the Holocaust.
+Her parents and two of her brothers were killed during the Holocaust.

 From 1972 she was chairwoman of the Federation of Democratic Women of Austria (BDFÖ).
 In this function, she was instrumental in the women's collaboration against nuclear armament, war and fascism, against the discrimination of women by Paragraph 144, for self-determination, equal rights and for equal opportunities for all children.